Sundingalue/crm-in-houston-texas/docs/SETUP.md

-# Aurora CRM — Device Setup Guide
+# CRM In Houston Texas — Device Setup Guide

 This guide walks you (or any teammate) through bringing the CRM template to a fresh machine.